 I had trouble getting pregnant and had two cycles of IVF.
 Now I just have the usual scans and tests.
-I feel really unsupported.
+Shouldn’t I be getting more support?

 IVF and other methods of assisted conception can wreck some women’s confidence in their own bodies.
 If your body did not manage to conceive, why should it be able to carry a baby through to birth without constant help?
 This fear might be at the root of your feelings.
 It will mean that you may take a little time to adjust to the idea that you are essentially healthy and that your body will not let you down.
 With each normal routine test and visit, you will gradually gain in confidence.

-I am five months pregnant and getting fed up with constant advice.
-How do I deal with my family?
+I am five months pregnant and getting fed up with constant advice from people.
+How can I cope with the pressure?

-The exhaustion does pass.
+Try to remember that this tiredness does pass.
 These first few months are tiring because your baby is developing so fast and is using lots of your energy to do so.
-Hormones are probably behind your bouts of weepiness.
+Hormones are probably causing your bouts of weepiness.

-Make sure you are eating well and take time for plenty of rest.
-Accept any offers of help with other children, or with domestic chores.
+Make sure you are eating well and get plenty of rest.
+Accept any offers of help with other children or housework.
 The second trimester is usually less exhausting than the first, so you can look forward to an easier time then.